eddieblu/.github/profile/webServices/backendTesting/backendTesting.md

 ![Jest endpoint requests](endpointTestingJest.jpg)

-You can test that the service is working properly by running the service in the VS Code debugger and pressing F5 while viewing the `index.js` file.
-Then open a browser and navigate to `http://localhost:8080/store/provo`.
+You can verify that the service is working properly by running the service in the VS Code debugger and pressing F5 while viewing the `index.js` file.
+Then open a browser and navigate to `http://localhost:3000/api/user/me`.
+This should return that you are unauthorized.
 Stop the debugging session once you have demonstrated that the service is working correctly.

+## Creating the first test

-To launch the service using Jest we create another file that has a suffix of `.test.js`.
-Any file with that suffix is considered a testing file and will automatically be discovered by Jest and examined for tests to run.
+Jest looks for tests in any file that has a suffix of `.test.js`.
+Let's go ahead a create a file named `service.test.js` and create a basic Jest `test` function.

-## A simple test

-Before we write tests for our endpoints we will write a simple test that demonstrates how Jest works.
-A test is created by calling the Jest `test` function.
 Note that you don't need to include a `require` statement to import Jest functions into your code.
 Jest will automatically import itself when it discovers a test file.

-Let's make our first test by creating a file named `store.test.js` and pasting in the following code.

-**store.test.js**

 ```js
 test('that equal values are equal', () => {